Go to content

 Vegetarian menu at Kokko for top energy

-Main course: Thai vegetable wok
+Main course: Thai vegetable stir-fry

 Dessert: Wood-fired banana crumble